Mikejo5000/vsts-docs-pr/docs/boards/backlogs/office/bulk-add-modify-work-items-excel.md

 ## Select user accounts

 > [!NOTE]
-><b>Feature availability: </b>  To access the [Select User](#select-user) feature, you need to install [Visual Studio (at least VS 2015.1 or later version](https://visualstudio.microsoft.com/downloads/) or [Team Foundation Server Office Integration 2015 Update 2 or later version](https://visualstudio.microsoft.com/downloads/).
+> To access the [Select User](#select-user) feature, you need to install [Visual Studio (at least VS 2015.1 or later version](https://visualstudio.microsoft.com/downloads/) or [Team Foundation Server Office Integration 2015 Update 2 or later version](https://visualstudio.microsoft.com/downloads/).
 You can download the free version of Visual Studio Community.
 Get this feature to avoid data validation errors by mispelling user names and when you must assign user names from a large group of user accounts.

 You can use the Select User feature to find user accounts and assign values to person named fields.
 Also, this feature provides access to the most recently used (MRU) values.
 If your team contains several hundreds or thousands of user accounts, you'll want to use this feature.